- Search The Registry

 Charles Gordone, photo by Susan Kouyomjian Gordone

 Born Charles Edward Fleming in Cleveland, OH, he was the son of William Fleming and Camille Morgan Fleming.
-With a racial heritage of African, Native American, and white, Gordone said of himself that he descended from "three races and five nationalities.”
-He grew up in Elkhart, IND, with two brothers, Stanley and Jack.
+With a racial heritage of African, Native American, and white-American, Gordone said of himself that he descended from "three races and five nationalities.”
+He grew up in Elkhart, Indiana, with two brothers, Stanley and Jack.
 In 1930, his mother married William L. Gordone and they had a daughter, Leah Geraldine.

 Gordone was educated at California State University, Los Angeles (B.A., 1952), New York University, and Columbia University.
 After spending time in the U.S. Air Force, Gordone became a waiter and an actor in New York City.
 He married Januita Barton with whom he had two children, Stephen, and Judy Ann.
 He later had two other children, Leah-Carla and David.